Kernix13/vision-grid-express/README.md

 ## ~~To-Do~~ (Remove this section later...)

-> 11 To-Do items left: 3 High-priority + 1 Non-critical + 1 important Stretch
+> 12 To-Do items left: 4 High-priority + 1 Non-critical + 1 bug + 2 important Stretch = 8

 ### High-priority

 1. **BOARD**: Start a slideshow of the images and goal/affirmation statement - issue [#44](https://github.com/Kernix13/vision-grid-express/issues/44)
+2. **ABOUT**: `.feature-cards` element - why can't I center the element(s) when it is 1 or 2 columns?
+Nothing I tried worked.
-2. **ABOUT**: Finish about page copy and styles
+3. **ABOUT**: Finish about page copy and styles
-3. **README**: Finish Use of AI
+4. **README**: Finish Use of AI

 ### Non-critical

-1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
-2. Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
+1. **HOME**: Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
-3. `.feature-cards` on about.html: why can't I center the element(s) when it is 1 or 2 columns?
-Nothing I tried worked.
+2. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)

+### Bugs/Issues/Questions

+1. **BOARD**: I can <kbd>TAB</kbd> to form elements when it is offscreen (not visible), most likely the same for the thumbnails - that has to be fixed, bad UI.
+2. **BOARD**: Use of innerHTML for board page editable text is an issue!!!

 ### Stretch or nice-to-haves

+1. **HOME**: Should I have a confirmation for the "clear all" button?
-1. **BOARD**: Consider using `srcset` for DOM images on different devices on for performance reasons
+2. **BOARD**: Consider using `srcset` for DOM images on different devices on for performance reasons
-2. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
+3. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live
-3. Add JSDoc comments?
+4. Add JSDoc comments?
 Yes, if I have time but not for every function!

-### Bugs/Issues/Questions

-1. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
-2. **BOARD**: I built the settings menu and maybe thubnails wrong because they are offscreen but they can be tabbed to while not visible.
-3. **HOME**: Should I have a confirmation for the "clear all" button?

 <!--
   CHECKLIST: ✅ = Done, 📌 = Not Done, ❓ = Questionable section